Acidburn0zzz/Node_Mode/README.md

 		]

-		as you can see all you threads that make your software are tied to this simple array, and with grouping concept here it helps erase confusion when you need to switch the mode of your code
+		as you can see all you threads that make your software are tied to this simple array, and with grouping concept here it helps erase confusion when you need to switch the mode of your code, i

+		if you emit a n_m_group and an event that is is not part of the group array an error is thrown this is to prevent you from overlook and turing your code to a dangerous mode

+		make sure that the real listener does not have the same name as the group name node mode is an emitter, you would have to handle that your self in your own custom listeners

 dont use setTimeout or setInterval with a node_mode emitter